dib-lab/2022-dominating-set-differential-abundance-example/README.md

 + annotates the metapangenome graph using matches to genes in GTDB (rs207) genomes of the same species as the query genome.
 + joins annotations to the differentially abundant sequences.

-## Interpretting the output files from the workflow
+## Interpreting the output files from the workflow

 The final set of results is currently written to the folder `outputs/metapangenome_sgc_catlases_corncob`.
 There are two files, `*all_ccs.tsv` and `*_sig_ccs.tsv`.